 The Georgia Insurance and Safety Fire Commissioner's Fraud Investigation Division investigates violations of Georgia statutes related to insurance fraud.
 The division receives requests from property and casualty companies, health care providers, life insurers and other insurance providers, consumer and departmental complaints, and through local, state, and federal authorities.

 The Insurance Commissioner employs sworn law enforcement officers, certified by Georgia Peace Officer Standards and Training Council.
-As Special Agents in the Fraud Unit, these officers have the power to execute arrest warrants and search warrants for criminal violations; serve subpoenas issued for examinations; investigate and determine if offenses have occurred.
+As Special Agents in the Fraud division, these officers have the power to execute arrest warrants and search warrants for criminal violations; serve subpoenas issued for examinations; investigate and determine if offenses have occurred.

 Administrative assistance is also provided to enforcement attorneys upon request for review of potential violations of Georgia law involving agents, adjusters, unlicensed companies and insurance carriers.